null

 Fruit and vegetable stickers are usually made from plastic.
 They need to be water resistant to stand up to the storage and selling conditions of fresh produce.
 They also need to be flexible enough to adhere to round or uneven surfaces.

-There are plenty of rumors flying around, but because they are made from plastic, fruit stickers aren't edible.
-Accidentally eating one now or then probably won't hurt you, but just because something can technically be eaten doesn’t mean it is edible!
+Contrary to some misconceptions, fruit stickers are not edible.
+Accidentally eating one now or then probably won't hurt you, but just because something can technically be eaten does not mean it is edible!

 Are Produce Stickers Biodegradable?

-The most common type of produce sticker is made from petroleum-based plastic, and therefore not biodegradable.
+The most common type of produce sticker is made from petroleum-based plastic.
+They are not biodegradable and need to be removed before composting.

-If we are to combat climate change by increasing composting, we also need to address compost contamination.
-By dismissing plastic stickers as inconsequential, we risk inadvertently contaminating compost and putting more plastic into the environment.
+By dismissing small plastic stickers as inconsequential, we risk inadvertently contaminating compost and putting even more plastic into the environment.

 So, what should you do with produce stickers?

-Produce stickers made from bioplastics can stand up to the same conditions as petroleum-based plastic stickers!
-We’re probably a little biased, but we think this is the best option!
+Produce stickers made from innovative bioplastics can stand up to the same conditions as petroleum-based plastic stickers!
+We might be little biased, but we think compostable stickers are the best option for produce!
 The sticker matches the intended end-of-life solution for the fruit peel or veggie scraps, and they can be safely put in the compost bin together.

-The PLU codes are directly etched onto the skin or rind of the produce!
-This is a great option for fruit and vegetables with thick peel!
+This approach eliminates the need for stickers altogether.
+The PLU codes are directly etched onto the skin or rind of fruit and vegetables, a great option for produce with thick rinds.
 Unfortunately purchasing the equipment needed can be cost prohibitive for smaller producers.

 While paper stickers may seem like a good solution, uncoated paper will not stand up to the moisture in fruit production and storage.
 Coating the paper usually involves using plastic, and then we are right back where we started!
 Paper stickers are also often not flexible enough to stick to uneven or very round fruits.

-Recyclable stickers are great for many applications, however recyclable fruit stickers would still need to be removed from the fruit before being disposed of.
+Recyclable stickers are great for many applications, however they still need to be removed from the fruit before disposal.
 Recyclable stickers are not necessarily compostable and may still contaminate compost.

 Compostable Produce Stickers

-Compostable produce stickers do exist!
-By using compostable stickers, the produce sticker can be composted right along with your fruit or vegetable scraps, you don’t even need to peel them off first.
+With compostable stickers, you can compost them directly alongside your fruit or vegetable scraps (you don’t even need to peel them off first!)

 What’s the Difference Between Biodegradable and Compostable?

 PURE Labels compostable stickers are both biodegradable and compostable.
 Our bioplastic material options are flexible as well as water, grease, and oil resistant - making them perfect for use as produce stickers.
-Performance is almost exactly the same as their plastic counterparts - but they also break down at end-of-life as part of a healthy compost pile.
-Every component of the label is compostable, including the ink and adhesive.
+Their performance is almost exactly the same as their plastic counterparts, but with the added benefit that they will break down at end-of-life as part of a healthy compost pile.
+Every component of PURE Labels is compostable, including the ink and adhesive.

 Widespread use of compostable labels and stickers can significantly reduce compost contamination - bringing us closer to our goal of ending landfills!